sajswl/encryptonize-core/documentation/api/api-v2.md

 | `object_id` | string | The object                            |
 | `target`    | string | The target UID for permission change  |

-## `storage.RemovePermissionResponse`
+## `authz.RemovePermissionResponse`
-The structure returned by a `storage.RemovePermission` request.
+The structure returned by a `authz.RemovePermission` request.
 The structure is empty.

 ## `enc.EncryptRequest`
 The structure used as an argument for a `enc.Encrypt` request, it is identical to `storage.StoreRequest`.